Kindergarten Ready? Small Things That Have BIG Impact

 Show them that there are multiple ways to look at everything.
 Being curious is an indicator of future learning success for all of us.

-Your child will expect to write with pencils, crayons.
-Suggest that they draw on the pavement with a wet paintbrush or write in the sand with their finger encourages them to look at familiar situations in new ways and plants the seeds of critical thinking skills.
+Your child will expect to write with pencils and crayons.
+Suggesting that they draw on the pavement with a wet paintbrush or write in the sand with their finger encourages them to look at familiar situations in new ways and plants the seeds of critical thinking skills.